lamerecarter/scattered-invoice-threat-hunt/README.md

 * Rapid containment actions such as **Revoke Sessions** can significantly reduce attacker dwell time and limit further access to cloud resources.

-* Correlating authentication, email, and cloud application telemetry is essential when investigating modern Microsoft 365 intrusions.

 Ultimately, Scattered Invoice demonstrates that successful cloud attacks often require no malware, no exploits, and no endpoint compromise.
 A single stolen identity can provide access to email, files, business communications, and financial processes.
 Organizations that prioritize identity security, conditional access enforcement, and cloud telemetry monitoring are significantly better positioned to detect and disrupt these attacks before financial loss occurs.

 ---